Bernie Sanders Officially Back On The Campaign Trail With Raucous Rally In Iowa

 (Superdelegates are “unpledged” delegates, meaning they aren’t bound to any state’s primary ballot.
 They’re made up of establishment party loyalists like lawmakers, former lawmakers, big fundraisers, and longtime DNC apparatchiks whom Sanders supporters saw being lined up to swing the nomination to Hillary Clinton long before the people had their say.)

-Sanders was also quick to tout the changed political landscape since 2015 when he launched his previous presidential run and today, noting that when he began that run, not a lot of people even knew who he was.
+Sanders was also quick to tout the changed political landscape between 2015 when he launched his previous presidential run and today, noting that when he began that run, not a lot of people even knew who he was.

 “At that time nobody took our campaign seriously, and we began that campaign at 3 percent in the polls.
 Further, the ideas, the agenda, that we were talking about at that time four years ago was considered by establishment politicians and mainstream media to be ‘radical’ and ‘extreme’ — remember that?” he said, nearly drowned out by the roar of the crowd before he could finish.